TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FrontendPlugins.rst

     :ref:`extbase_frontend_plugin_content_element`.
 This will create the
     basic TypoScript and the lists of allowed controller-action combinations.

-    In this example we define a plugin displaying a list of posts as RSS-feed:
+    In this example we define a plugin displaying a list of posts as RSS feed:

     ..  literalinclude::  _FrontendPlugin/_ext_localconf_rss.php
         :language: php